 I loved the first day of school.
 Especially when I was in elementary school as that meant a new outfit (Only dresses permitted in 1967) and Mary Jane shoes.
 I would walk to the bus stop in my little suburban Long Island, New York neighborhood with all the other kids.
 All of us looking so polished and clean!
 We weren’t a rich area and many were first generation Americans from European countries, but on the first day of school – it simply didn’t matter.

 Back then you didn’t know your teacher until literally you entered the classroom doors.
 So, imagine my surprise when I walked in to my suburban Long Island third grade classroom and found out that my teacher was a beautiful African American woman, Miss Huntley.
-She also was an amazing teacher despite being under scrutiny from people in the school who felt “uncomfortable” with a woman teacher of color in their midst.
-Even then I felt empathy for Miss Huntley and admired how she seemed to be “observed” far more than any other teacher on staff!
+She also was an amazing teacher despite being under scrutiny from people in our area who felt “uncomfortable” with a woman teacher of color in their midst.
+Even then I felt deep empathy for Miss Huntley and admired how she seemed to be “observed” far more than any other teacher on staff!

 What I loved the most about my favorite teacher was that she “got me” in ways that no other teacher could.
 She understood my ADHD before anyone even knew what Attention Deficit Hyperactivity Disorder meant!
 She knew that when I was “antsy” it was time to give me a task that required getting up and moving about.
 She made me a better student that year and later helped transform me in to a what I am today – an educator in special education.

 I have been privileged to use the lessons from Miss Huntley’s third grade class in my work with many students from middle school through adult education.
 However, Miss Huntley gave to me tools that I never learned in my formal training as an educator, specifically a School Psychologist and teacher.
 She taught me that a child with learning differences is not bad or wrong … just different and challenging.
 And, that the “job” of the teacher was to accept all the challenges that came through the classroom door.